| |

 By public transportation, take the fast KTX train to Singyeongju Station.
 It will take about two hours and ten minutes from Seoul Station or a half-hour from Busan Station.
 From Singyeonju Station, catch the local bus eastwards to central Gyeongju, a trip of 30 minutes.

-For more information about the Gyeongju Historic Area, its opening hours and admission fees, see its official website.
+For more information about the Gyeongju Historic Area, its opening hours and admission fees, see the Visit Korea website.

 Text and photos provided by Anne Sutherland-Smith of South Korea Travel Planning, a travel blog helping people to plan their trips to South Korea.